steve-nicksic/serverless-livestream-1/project/tech.md

 ### Packages/Libraries/Databases

 **Cosmos DB**
-- [replace with bullet list of what purpose(s) it serves for my project]
-- [include how it will interact with other components of your project listed above/below]
 - To store user email and other info

 ### Front-end Languages

 **HTML**
-- [replace with bullet list of what purpose(s) it serves for my project]
-- [include how it will interact with other components of your project listed above/below]
 - Used to create basic structure of landing page
 - Basic sign-up form